Jack Clarke (footballer, born 2000): Early life and education

 Clarke was born in York, England, and attended Archbishop Holgate's School in York.

-Career
+Club career

 Leeds United

-After winning his division with under-8s junior side Heworth, Clarke joined Leeds United's academy in 2009, alongside Kane Rogerson and Niall Huggins.
-He graduated through their academy and, together with Huggins, signed a two-year scholarship with Leeds United in May 2017.
-After impressing for Leeds' under 23s, then head coach Thomas Christiansen revealed he was going to put Clarke in his first team squad for an EFL Cup fixture against Leicester City in November 2017.
-However, due to the club's not having a professional contract with him at the time, Christiansen did not want to alert other clubs.
-After interest from Premier League side Manchester City, on 24 November 2017 Clarke signed a professional contract at Leeds United.
+After winning his division with under-eights' junior side Heworth, Clarke joined Leeds United's academy in 2009.
+He graduated through their academy and, together with Niall Huggins, signed a two-year scholarship with Leeds United in May 2017.
+After impressing for Leeds' under 23s, then head coach Thomas Christiansen revealed he was going to select Clarke for his first team squad in an EFL Cup fixture against Leicester City in November 2017.
+However, due to the club not having a professional contract with him at the time, Christiansen did not want to alert other clubs.
+On 24 November 2017, Clarke signed a professional contract at Leeds United.